MrFriendCS/MrFriendCS.github.io/README.md

 ## Software Design and Development

-All code examples use Python.
+All the code examples use Python.
 Python uses indentation (spaces at the beginning of a line) to show where code blocks are.

 **Note:** These notes are focused on N5 Computing Science so some terms are used differently.
 Any reference to an `array` will actually use a `list`.